Dyslexia Advocate Fellowship Program

-Our mission is to amplify awareness and advocacy about dyslexia and related learning differences across Africa.
-We aim to equip educators with the tools to support students with diverse learning needs, drive impactful research on dyslexia, engage with educational agencies, foster a knowledgeable and proactive community, and empower individuals to champion the cause of dyslexia.
+The Africa Dyslexia Advocate Fellowship’s mission is to amplify awareness and advocacy about dyslexia and related learning differences across Africa.
+We aim to equip educators and individuals from other fields of engagements with the tools to support students with diverse learning needs, drive impactful research on dyslexia, engage with educational agencies, foster a knowledgeable and proactive community, and empower individuals to champion the cause of dyslexia in Africa.

-In this inaugural cohort, we have set our sights on:
+In this second cohort, we have set our sights on:

 • Recruiting two dedicated individuals from each of the 54 African countries.